MohammadAliOmari/MohammadAliOmari/README.md

 ###

 <p align="left">I'm Mohammad Ali Omari.<br><br>Recent Computer Science graduate with expertise in mobile development using Flutter.
 Proven experience in building<br>and deploying mobile applications, with a strong ability to learn and adapt quickly.
-Seeking to leverage my skills in a<br>dynamic development team.<be><be>- 📚 I'm currently learning Flutter development</p>
+Seeking to leverage my skills in a<br>dynamic development team.</p>

+###

+<p align="left">- 📚 I'm currently learning Flutter development</p>

 ###